-Rattlesnake Lodge Trail is a 3.9 mile moderately trafficked loop trail located near Weaverville, NC that features beautiful wild flowers and is rated as moderate.
+Rattlesnake Lodge Trail is a 3.9 mile moderately trafficked loop trail located near Weaverville, North Carolina that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
 Dogs are also able to use this trail.

 Great hike!
 Parking lot was full so we just went a little up the road and joined up from the otter creek trail.
 Since the lots are small there were not many people on trail which was nice.
 Switchbacks kept the climb nice.
 We wound up taking the blue trail back down to the ruins/start of the loop and that part was pretty steep.
 Overall great hike!